Neptune: Discovery

-Some of the earliest recorded observations ever made through a telescope, Galileo Galilei's drawings on 28 December 1612 and 27 January 1613 contain plotted points that match up with what is now known to have been the positions of Neptune on those dates.
-On both occasions, Galileo seems to have mistaken Neptune for a fixed star when it appeared close—in conjunction—to Jupiter in the night sky.
+Some of the earliest known telescopic observations ever, Galileo's drawings on 28 December 1612 and 27 January 1613 (New Style) contain plotted points that match what is now known to have been the positions of Neptune on those dates.
+Both times, Galileo seems to have mistaken Neptune for a fixed star when it appeared close—in conjunction—to Jupiter in the night sky.
 Hence, he is not credited with Neptune's discovery.
 At his first observation in December 1612, Neptune was almost stationary in the sky because it had just turned retrograde that day.
 This apparent backward motion is created when Earth's orbit takes it past an outer planet.
 Because Neptune was only beginning its yearly retrograde cycle, the motion of the planet was far too slight to be detected with Galileo's small telescope.
-In 2009, a study suggested that Galileo was at least aware that the "star" he had observed had moved relative to the fixed stars.
+In 2009, a study suggested that Galileo was at least aware that the "star" he had observed had moved relative to fixed stars.

-In 1821, Alexis Bouvard published astronomical tables of the orbit of Neptune's neighbour Uranus.
-Subsequent observations revealed substantial deviations from the tables, leading Bouvard to hypothesise that an unknown body was perturbing the orbit through gravitational interaction.
+In 1821, Alexis Bouvard published astronomical tables of the orbit of Uranus.
+Subsequent observations revealed substantial deviations from the tables, leading Bouvard to hypothesize that an unknown body was perturbing the orbit through gravitational interaction.
 In 1843, John Couch Adams began work on the orbit of Uranus using the data he had.
 He requested extra data from Sir George Airy, the Astronomer Royal, who supplied it in February 1844.
-Adams continued to work in 1845–1846 and produced several different estimates of a new planet.
+Adams continued to work in 1845–1846 and produced several different estimates for the position of an undiscovered planet beyond Uranus.